Comfort10/Microsoft-Excel-Personal-Projects/Healthcare_dataset/README_healthcare.md

 ## Challenges
 Challenge 1:

 I tried to use the XLOOKUP function to come up with the two Age Category columns after converting the data from range to a table.
-After applying the function, all I go where SPILLS, I then converted the table back to a range to perform the function again and it worked perfectly.
+After applying the function, all I got were SPILLS, I then converted the table back to a range to perform the function again and it worked perfectly.